ultrabug/py3status/doc/README.md

 Update a module.
 If `module_name` is supplied the module of that name is updated.
 Otherwise the module calling is updated.

+__is_color(color)__

+Tests to see if a color is defined.
+Because colors can be set to None in the config and we want this to be respected in an expression like.

+color = self.py3.COLOR_MUTED or self.py3.COLOR_BAD

+The color is treated as True but sometimes we want to know if the color has a value set in which case the color should count as False.
+This function is a helper for this second case.

+Added in version 3.3

 __is_python_2()__

 True if the version of python being used is 2.x